BrewBlox/brewblox-documentation/docs/user/adding_spark.md

 ## Step 3: Edit configuration

 We will be using the `brewblox-ctl add-spark` command to add the service.
+It will ask you some questions, and then automatically edit your `docker-compose.yml` file.

+If you run `brewblox-ctl add-spark` without any arguments, it will prompt you for required info, and then create a sensibly configured service.

-This command takes (optional) arguments that change how the service will communicate with the controller.
-The [Adding Spark](./adding_spark.html) guide describes these arguments in detail.
+If you want to fine-tune your service configuration, multiple arguments are available.
+The [Connection settings](./connect_settings.html) guide describes these in detail.

 Some arguments that can be set:
 - `--device-id`: If you already know the device ID.
 - `--device-host`: If your Spark controller has a fixed IP address, you can skip discovery, and immediately connect to its IP address.
 You must assign the Spark controller a static DHCP lease in your router for this to work.
 - `--discovery`: If you want to restrict device discovery to only use USB (`--discovery=usb`), or only use Wifi (`--discovery=wifi`).

-If you run `brewblox-ctl add-spark` without arguments, it will prompt you for its unique service name, and let you choose from discovered devices.

 ## Step 4: Add the service in the UI